RemoteTechnologiesGroup/RemoteTech/guide/index.md

 ###Antenna Configuration

 With the exception of the Reflectron DP-10, all antennas start deactivated, both to save power and to protect the more delicate antennas from the rigors of launch.
-To activate an antenna (or to deactivate an unneeded one), right click on the antenna, then click "Deploy" or "Retract".
+To activate an antenna (or to deactivate an unneeded one), right click on the antenna, then click "Activate" or "Deactivate".
 The antenna can also be activated or deactivated using action groups.
 Activating an antenna counts as a command: you **cannot** activate an antenna unless you have an on-board crew, a working connection through another antenna, or an attached launch clamp.
 Deactivate all antennas at your peril.

 Omnidirectional antennas will automatically [connect](#connection-rules) to all antennas in range as soon as they are activated.
 Dish antennas must also be given a [target](#targeting).
 Targets may be selected either before or after the dish is activated.
 To set a target, right-click on the antenna and click the button marked "Target: None".
 This will pull up a window listing all planets and moons, as well as everything around them with an antenna.
 You may select a planet or moon to use *Cone Mode*, a ship or "Mission Control" for a *Direct Link*, or "Active Vessel" to always target the ship you are flying.
 To create a link, the other ship may need to target your ship as well.